knightjdr/decred-ui-react/src/lib/components/layout/navbar/readme.md

-The Navbar component can be either fixed or positioned absolutely so that it will scroll with the page.
+The Navbar component can be fixed or positioned absolutely so that it will scroll with the page.
 All of the examples here use absolute positioning to fit within the styleguide layout.
+In all of the code examples the Navbar is wrapped in a div with class "navbar-wrapper" that is used only for the purposes of this styleguide and can be ignored.

 <strong>Default</strong>